FX forward carry #

 The category group contains nominal and real carry measures for FX forward contracts of global currencies versus their respective dominant cross (typically USD or EUR or a basket of both).
 All measures are annualized.

-FX forward nominal carry of going long the base currency , is calculated from the covered interest parity no-arbitrage condition as follows:
+FX forward nominal carry of going long the base currency is calculated from the covered interest parity no-arbitrage condition in two steps:

 The FX spot and forward prices are from the JPMorgan trading desks, with Asian, European, and USDCAD taken at London close.
 Latin American FX crosses (USDBRL, USDCLP, USDCOP, USDMXN, and USDPEN) are end-of-day mark of each country’s trading desk.